bgaze/laravel-crud/README.md

 ### Generation process

 The only mandatory argument for CRUD commands is the FullName of the model.
+Any step of the process can also be set using options, please see [CRUD command options](doc/crud-options.md) for more details.

 When invoked, depending on provided options, a wizard will drive you through following steps.

 1. **Plurals definition**